imandra-ai/contracts/README.md

 ### Resources

 For a quick example, see EVM/README.
-For more, see [docs.imandra.ai](docs.imandra.ai "Imandra documentation").
+For more, see [http://docs.imandra.ai](docs.imandra.ai "Imandra documentation").

 ### Get Involved